What’s the Difference Between Yosemite and Yellowstone?

 Yosemite is a giant granite slab in the Sierra Nevada Mountain range on the border of California.
 Pushed up by plate tectonics, eroded by weather, and shaped by glaciers, the park has some of the largest and tallest granite monoliths, or walls, in the world.
 You can stand in spots, such as at the base of El Capitan, Yosemite’s most famous wall, and wonder how something of such magnitude could be formed.
 When privately hiking in the backcountry, you can see even more granite formations, seemingly endlessly stretching over the horizon.
 Trees, waterfalls and wildlife seek solitude between these granite domes and cliffs, and hiking here will exercise calf muscles you never knew you had.

-Yellowstone, on the other hand, is in the Colorado Rocky Mountain range and is an extinct volcano caldera.
+Yellowstone, on the other hand, is in the Rocky Mountains and is an extinct volcano caldera.
 Because of that, and because the earth’s crust is thinner here than most other places on earth (only three kilometers thick instead of the usual 20), volcanic activity such as geysers and sulfur-smelling pools of red, blue, and turquoise water dominate the landscape.
-The cliffs are nowhere near as large as Yosemite’s, but its remote location gives Yellowstone a larger variety of wildlife, such as bison and elk, and draws way smaller crowds, especially on the trails.
+The cliffs are nowhere near as large as Yosemite’s, but its remote location gives Yellowstone a larger variety of wildlife, such as bison and elk, and draws smaller crowds, especially on the trails.

 Which National Park is Easier to Access?